The Ultimate US Public Campground Project

 I have two GPS systems - why do they provide different routes?

-What are the types of camping depicted?
+What are the categories of camping depicted?

 What information is shown about campgrounds?